asia-pacific-energy-research-centre/aperc-osemosys/README.md

 `conda activate ./ose-env`

-We need to install one more piece of software that is not available in Miniconda.
+We need to install two more pieces of software that is not available in Miniconda.
 Copy and paste to your Command Prompt:

-`pip install otoole`
+`pip install -r ./workflow/envs/requirements.txt`

 Once it is complete, we are ready to run the model. ***You do not need to repeat these steps.***